Spandau (locality)

-Spandau ([ˈʃpandaʊ]) is a locality (Ortsteil) of Berlin in the homonymous borough (Bezirk) of Spandau.
-The historic city is situated, for the most part, on the western banks of the Havel river.
-As of 2020 the estimated population of Spandau was 39,653.
+Spandau ([ˈʃpandaʊ]) is a locality (Ortsteil) of Berlin, Germany's capital and largest city, in the homonymous borough (Bezirk) of Spandau.
+The historic city is situated, for the most part, on the western banks of the river Havel.
+As of 2020, the estimated population of Spandau was 39,653.

 Geography

 Position

 The locality is situated in the middle of its borough.
 It borders Wilhelmstadt in the south, Staaken and Falkenhagener Feld in the west, Hakenfelde in the north as well as Haselhorst, Siemensstadt and Westend (in Charlottenburg-Wilmersdorf district) in the east.

 Subdivision

 Spandau proper is subdivided into four historic neighbourhoods (Ortslagen):